+- (1) Agriculture, Livestock, and Natural Resources.

+- (2) Appropriations.

+- (3) Business Affairs and Labor.

+- (4) Education.

+- (5) Finance.

+- (6) Game, Fish, and Parks.

+- (7) Health, Environment, Welfare, and Institutions.

+- (8) Judiciary.

-(9) Judiciary
+- (9) Local Government.

+- (10) State Affairs.

+- (11) Transportation.

-- (10) Local Government - (ll) State Affairs - (12) Transportation - (b) The following committees shall be appointed by the resolution at the beginning of each regular session of the General Assembly convening after a general election, and shall remain constituted as such committees until the first regular session convening after the next ensuing general election: - (1) Senate Services - (2) Joint Budget Committee (Established by 63-2-17, C.R.S.
-1963, as amended). - (c) No committee shall sit during the sessions of the Senate nor at any time occupy the Senate chamber without leave granted by the Senate. - (d) Committees shall report upon all matters referred to them without unnecessay delay, and in case of an adverse report, shall at all times state explicitly reasons therefor, in which case such adverse report shall not be acted upon until the following day.
-They shall return all petitions and
+- (b) The following committees shall be appointed by resolution at the beginning of each regular session of the General Assembly convening after a general election, and shall remain constituted as such committees until the first regular session convening after the next ensuing general election:

+- (1) Senate Services.

+- (2) Joint Budget Committee (Established by 63-2-17, C.R.S.
+1963, as amended).

+- (c) No committee shall sit during the sessions of the Senate nor at any time occupy the Senate chamber without leave granted by the Senate.

-- other papers referred to them with the bill or resolution, if any, to which they relate. - (e) If a committee of reference decides that a bill referred to it should be referred to another committee it shall do so by means of a committee of reference report. - (f) The committee on Senate services shall examine and engross all bills. joint resolutions, joint memorials, and amendments, or other papers which are required to be engrossed before they go out of the possession of the Senate, and make report when they find them correctly engrossed before they are read a third time; they shall also compare such amendments as shall be made in the House to Senate bills, that are concurred in by the Senate. for the purpose of seeing if they are correct for enrollment in the bill.
+- (d) Committees shall report upon all matters referred to them without unnecessary delay, and in case of an adverse report, shall at all times state explicitly reasons therefor, in which case such adverse report shall not be acted upon until the following day.
+They shall return all petitions and other papers referred to them with the bill or resolution, if any, to which they relate. - (e) If a committee of reference decides that a bill referred to it should be referred to another committee it shall do so be means of a committee of reference report. - (f) The committee on Senate services shall and engross all bills, joint examine resolutions, joint memorials, and amendments, or other papers which are required to be engrossed before they go out of the possession of the Senate, and make report when they find them correctly engrossed before they are read a third time; they shall also compare such amendments as shall be made in the House to Senate bills, that are concurred in by the Senate, for the purpose of seeing if they are correct for enrollment in the bill.
 No bill shall have its third reading unless it shall have been printed, nor until it has been engrossed and report made thereon by the committee that it has been correctly engrossed.
-The said committee shall examine all bills before third reading and final passage, for the purpose of avoiding repetitions, unconstitutional provisions, securing proper title and of insuring accuracy in the text and references and consistency with the language of existing statutes, and as to whether any amendments adopted by the Senate, if not already printed. are of that material character required by the constitution to be printed.
+The said committee shall examine all bills before third reading and final passage, for the purpose of avoiding repetitions, unconstitutional provisions, securing proper fitle and of insuring accuracy in the text and references and consistency with the language of existing statutes, and as to whether any amendments adopted by the Senate, if not already printed, are of that material character required by the constitution to be printed.
 The committee shall report the nature of errors, with a concise suggestion as to the change necessary to correct the same.